Travel doors slam shut as new Covid variant triggers alarm - KESQ

 The European Union and other major destinations have moved to block flights from African countries following the discovery of an aggressive mutation of the Covid-19 virus, echoing previous emergency responses that triggered a global freeze on travel.

-Italy, Austria, France, Germany, Japan and the the UK are among those imposing restrictions on flights and travelers from six African nations after the new strain, known as B.1.1.529 variant, was detected in South Africa, Botswana, and in a visitor to Hong Kong from South Africa.
+Italy, Austria, France, Germany, Japan and the the UK are among those imposing restrictions on flights and travelers from six African nations after the new strain, known as B.1.1.529 variant, was detected in South Africa, Botswana, and in two travelers quarantining in Hong Kong.
+A case has also been reported in Belgium.

 While only dozens of cases have been identified so far, news of the variant, which has around double the amount of mutations as the Delta variant, is already sparking fears around the world.